 I am a still life specialist, a glazer; it’s all about layering translucent paint.
 Though efficient at it, my procedures are relatively slow, without instant gratification.
-Yet I have learned by experience that I produce better results if I proceed in stages - allowing whatever time it takes - until I can no longer improve the work.
-I think the results justify the effort of giving at my highest level.
-I want my viewers to feel satisfied, as if they have feasted on something dense and rich.
+Yet I have learned by experience that I produce better results if I proceed in stages - allowing whatever time it takes - until I can no longer improve the work; that is a demanding process.
+I am committed to the idea of giving all that I have to give, satisfying an inner need, and so I hope my viewers receive an equal satisfaction - as if they have feasted on something dense and rich.
 Glazing in general, including my version of it, is not for the faint of heart.
 It is demanding, and in some ways, exhausting.
 So I do it only for the end result: not the journey, the destination.
 Of course, I learn a lot about myself along the way.
 The result of this is my series of oil paintings called The Kingdom.
 It is my imaginary world revealed in paint.

 I grew up in Bastrop, Louisiana, where my father was an electrical engineer in the paper industry.
 My brother is an electrical engineer.
 My cousin, uncle, and grandfather were electricians.
-I too am an occasional electrician (when circumstances require it around our studios and home), but I regularly have to correct initial wiring mistakes and am good for a slight shock or two on occasion.
-That’s what breakers are for; besides, I’m getting better at it.
+I too tinker with electricity when circumstances require it and have come to expect only a slight shock or two.
 Anyway, from the start I just had to make things.
-Typical artist stuff.
-Simply put, I am most satisfied when making things of my own choosing, and I am driven to do so.
-Drawing was at the forefront of my activities from the earliest years, because it was so readily available, I suppose.
-I also enjoyed playing with modeling clay and constructing scenes with cut paper, but almost anything would do in a pinch.
+I would draw, write, shape modeling clay, and construct scenes with cut paper, but almost anything would do in a pinch.
+I was also influenced by comic books.
+Simply put, I have always been most satisfied when making things of my own choosing and remain driven to do so.
 For reasons I cannot fully explain, I have always been sustained by a sort of inherent confidence in this area.
 Conversely, during the very few occasions where this self-assurance seemed diminished, my experience has been frighteningly unfamiliar.
 If dark moments are the enemy, art is my vigilant sentinel.
-Loved ones aside, artwork is the only thing in my life that has provided me with sheer joy - goosebumps, in fact - and continues to allow me to visit those grandest of ever-elusive notions: meaning and purpose.
+Likewise, if there is a "key" to my life, my happiness, it is staying in touch with eight-year-old Dan.
+Loved ones aside, artwork is the only thing that has provided me with sheer joy - goosebumps, in fact - and continues to allow me to visit those grandest of ever-elusive notions: meaning and purpose.
 Art explains me, I think, and I obsess over it, which strikes me as perfectly sensible.

-I was also attracted to science from an early age, and there is a bit of a mad scientist’s vibe to my current studio, but conditions I now recognize as ADD, dyslexia, and dyscalculia (I also demonstrate obvious signs of OCD and am a lifelong insomniac) kept me academically limited.
+I was also attracted to science from an early age, and there is a bit of a mad scientist’s vibe to my studio, but conditions I now recognize as ADD, dyslexia, and dyscalculia (I also demonstrate obvious signs of OCD and am a lifelong insomniac) kept me academically limited.
 Dyscalculia was a big problem in school; the other conditions mostly seemed to be occasional annoyances.
 In fact, I believe some have assisted me creatively.
 After all, if OCD manifests as obsessing over my work: good.
 If dyslexia interferes with a normal sequential processing, reversing images, forcing different considerations: good.
 Insomnia? well - insomnia is just a big Jerk.
-So, as an outsider to the field can only be, I am a science fan.
+On second thought, I think I'll mention the mountainous, monstrous, seemingly unsurmountable challenges that I had to overcome - the endless struggle - the obstacles abundant- the likes of which would crush most folk beneath a heel of, of... oh never mind.
+Just be sure I would have done important scientific stuff - BIG - if only I were capable of adding (beyond stink to a sock).
+Speaking of big, I remain captivated by the fields of astronomy and paleontology.
+As a child I dreamed of digging up a dinosaur and did my best to go about it after school, or sometimes during recess.
+Hoping for a stegosaurus or such, I did not understand at the time why I only found sea shell impressions and the like.
+I have a modest collection of found fossils and bought replicas, and you will encounter them within my Kingdom.
+Let's simply say that I am, as a blinking simpleton can only be, a science fan.

 What’s going on in there?

 I also internalize a lot.
-I don’t like pretentiousness, braggards, or windbags (defined as I see fit, of course), and certainly don’t want to be perceived that way.
-I find the idea of selfishness distasteful, while admittedly being self-centered.
-Being self-centered, I believe is an artistic requirement.
-A creative entity may have only one resource, oneself.
-Dig deep - vulnerable deep - find it, and give it away.
-I find this has no relationship to selfishness at all.
+I don’t like pretentiousness, braggards, or windbags (defined as I see fit, of course), and certainly don’t want to be perceived as one.
+I find the idea of selfishness distasteful, while recognize being self-centered, drawing a vast distinction between the two.
+Being self-centered I believe, is an artistic requirement and does not have to include wallowing in self-indulgence, or pomposity.
+I'm speaking toward knowing oneself - as a creative entity's best resource is oneself - and so it only follows to explore what's inside.
+Dig deep - vulnerably deep - find something worthwhile, and then give it away.
+I find this has no relationship to selfishness at all, and is quite the opposite.
+(Then again why listen to me?
+I don't have a badge or anything: I mean, I do, but I bought it in a flea market).
 Similarly, I attempt to examine the relationship between confidence and ego: if they are different at all.
 I internalize in the hopes of improvement, often trying to determine why I am what I am and why I do the things I do; at that, I might just then examine why I am examining myself.

 This brings us to a point at which I will mention my fondness for absurdity.
 (I now tuck my thumbs under my armpits, protrude my breast-parts, purse my lips, and ponder the deep depths of my deepness.)
-“Methinks art as a discipline,” I then say to the wind, “is among mankind’s greatest achievements… not to mention the glorious, worldwide results.”
-Yet without regard for quality - at its very worst, I contend - art is a magnificent thing for humankind to do.
-We do it by compulsion.
-The results of this compulsion are produced for all to enjoy, but we discover our humanity along the way - about our existence as beings on planet Earth.
+“Methinks art,” I say to the wind, “is among mankind’s greatest achievements - with glorious, worldwide results!”
+Hmm, might just keep that.
+Anyway, regardless of quality, at its very worst in fact, art is a magnificent pursuit, and we discover something of our humanity along the way, individually and collectively, about our existence as beings on planet Earth.
+In my opinion, the "real artists" are motivated purely by compulsion.
 As to art most basic, there is something uniquely beautiful about the simplicity of mere pencil or pen and paper in the hands of a powerfully creative individual.
 Of course, everything we do is not precious.